DNS-Accountants

 What is the Definition of Taxes on Bonds UK?

 Bonds can be defined as a fixed investment for income.
-The bonds are a loan to the issuer, which is either a corporation or a government.
-These bonds have a fixed time period, and the income generated by the rate of interest associated with the bond.
+They represent a loan to the issuer, which can be a corporation or a government.
+In the UK, the taxation of bonds varies depending on the type of bond and the investor’s circumstances.

 What are the types of bonds?